nikomatsakis/rustacean-principles/src/how_rust_feels.md

 Rust's great strength is taking formerly complex, wizard-like things and making them easy to do.
 In the case of async, that means letting people use the latest and greatest stuff, like io-uring.
 It also means enabling parallelism and complex scheduling patterns very easily.

+## Transparent and tunable: "it's easy to understand what code will do when it runs"

 ## Consistent: "Rust is coherently designed"

-Async Rust should be a small delta atop Sync Rust.
-People who are familiar with sync Rust should be able to leverage what they know to make adopting Async Rust straightforward.
-Porting a sync code base to async should be relatively smooth: just add async/await, adopt the async variants of the various libraries, and you're done.
+Rust has a lot of parts, but they fit nicely together.
+As you learn more about how each feature of Rust works, you

 ## Productive: "great crates for every need, just mix and match"

-## Transparent and tunable: "it's easy to understand what code will do when it runs"

 ## Control: "I can do all the weird things"